neofactoris3/Pling/README.md

 # Pling
-{ development halted until further notice }
+{ development halted as this project is not relevant anymore. parse died.
+RIP }

 Plingers just Pling